tobias-weiss-ai-xr/opendesk-edu/docs/components.md

 Nextcloud to lookup contacts as well as to create contacts.
 This is maybe done when a file is shared with a not yet available personal contact.

-## OpenProject Filestore
+## OpenProject file store

 By default, Nextcloud is a configured option for storing attachments in OpenProject.
-The Filestore can be enabled on a per-project level in OpenProject's project admin section.
+The file store can be enabled on a per-project level in OpenProject's project admin section.

 # Identity data flows